Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Characterisation of intrinsic time delays at very high energy in blazars

 \subsection{Intrinsic time delays in the gamma-ray range}

-Solving Eq.~\ref{eq:ED_adia} gives access to the evolution of lepton spectra with time, to the evolution of spectral energy distributions as well as to the associated multi-wavelength light curves, after transformation from the source frame to the observer frame.
-An example of such distributions can be found in Fig.~\ref{fig:spectra} for a typical weak flare based on a pure one-zone SSC emission scenario, which can serve as a good proxy for stationary states and VHE flares of BL Lacs.
+Solving Eq.~\ref{eq:ED_adia} gives access to the evolution of lepton spectra with time, to the evolution of spectral energy distributions, and to the associated multi-wavelength light curves, after transformation from the source frame to the observer frame.
+Examples of these distributions can be found in Fig.~\ref{fig:spectra} for a typical weak flare based on a pure one-zone SSC emission scenario, which can serve as a good proxy for stationary states and VHE flares of BL Lacs.
 A standard extragalactic background light (EBL) model provided by \cite{Kneiske2002,Kneiske2004} is taken into account for all the work presented in this paper.

 Each light curve can be characterised by a typical arrival time of photons, chosen to be the time at which the light curve peaks.
 The evolution of light curves over energy thus gives access to the evolution of the arrival times over energy.
-To estimate temporal delays as per energy band centred on energy $E$, we introduce a reference arrival time noted $t_{\mathrm{ref}}$.
+To estimate temporal delays as per energy band centred on energy $E$, we introduce a reference arrival time denoted $t_{\mathrm{ref}}$.
 The time delays are then given by

-We note that: \begin{itemize} \item $\Delta t_{E}<0$ when the light curve centred on $E$ reaches its maximum \textit{before} the reference light curve peaks; \item $\Delta t_{E}>0$ when the light curve centred on $E$ reaches its maximum \textit{after} the reference light curve peaks. \end{itemize} Since all light curves start at $t=0$, peaks necessarily occur at $t_{E}>0$ and the positiveness or negativeness of the delays is solely dependent on the chosen reference time.
+We note the following: \begin{itemize} \item $\Delta t_{E}<0$ when the light curve centred on $E$ reaches its maximum before the reference light curve peaks; \item $\Delta t_{E}>0$ when the light curve centred on $E$ reaches its maximum after the reference light curve peaks. \end{itemize} Since all light curves start at $t=0$, peaks necessarily occur at $t_{E}>0$ and the positiveness or negativeness of the delays is solely dependent on the chosen reference time.